An option gives you the opportunity, but not the obligation, to buy or sell an asset at a certain price by a certain date.

 Options trading in Canada in 5 easy steps

 To start trading options in Canada, you’ll need to have a broker, a trading strategy and some form of identification.
 You may also need to undergo a competency test.
-Here’s how to trade options in Canada in 5 steps:
+Here’s how to trade options in Canada in five steps:

-1. Find an options trading platform
+1. Find a platform that offers options trading in Canada

 Before signing up you’ll need to decide whether you want to trade Canadian-listed stock options or options from overseas markets such as the United States as many platforms offer one or the other.
 Although less common, it’s also possible to trade options on other types of securities, such as commodities, indices, futures and forex.